godotengine/godot-docs/tutorials/3d/introduction_to_3d.rst

 An open eye means that the gizmo is visible, a closed eye means it is hidden.
 A half-open eye means that it is also visible through opaque surfaces.

-Clicking on *Settings* in this view menu opens a window to change the *Vertical Field of View (VFOV)* parameter
+Clicking on :button:`Settings...` in this view menu opens a window to change the *Vertical Field of View (VFOV)* parameter
 (in degrees), *Z-Near*, and *Z-Far* values.

 Next to the View menu, additional buttons may be visible.
-In the toolbar image at the beginning of this chapter, an additional *Mesh* button appears because a MeshInstance3D is selected.
+In the toolbar image at the beginning of this chapter, an additional :button:`Mesh` button appears because a :ref:`class_MeshInstance3D` is selected.
 This menu provides some quick actions or tools to work on a specific node or selection.

 View menu of viewport